 Consult the regulations booklet or website for special rules for the Deschutes River Arm, upstream from ODFW marker located near West South Twin boat ramp.
-The area began closing earlier in 2017.
+The area has a seasonal closure.

 Wickiup was formed by flooding two river channels (Davis and Deschutes).

 Outside of the river channels, the remainder of the reservoir is very shallow.
 It is very easy to go from 40 feet of water to 3 feet with old stumps just below the surface.

 Until one is familiar with the reservoir, caution is warranted when boating from one place to the next.